Ornithopter: Early history

 The first successful ornithopter was built by a Polish nobleman and scientist of Italian descent, Tytus Liwiusz Boratyni.
 In 1648, he built a spring-powered prototype that lifted a cat during a test flight.
 Tytus Boratyni planned to build a manned version called the "Flying Dragon".
 The project assumed numerous rescue systems, including a parachute.
 The bottom of the ornithopter's fuselage was to be able to float on water in the event of an accident over the sea or a lake.
 In order to implement the project, he unsuccessfully applied for funding for research from King Władysław IV Vasa.

-In 1841, an ironsmith kalfa (journeyman), Manojlo, who "came to Belgrade from Vojvodina", attempted flying with a device described as an ornithopter ("flapping wings like those of a bird").
+In 1841, Manojlo, a journeyman ironsmith who "came to Belgrade from Vojvodina", attempted flying with a device described as an ornithopter ("flapping wings like those of a bird").
 Refused by the authorities a permit to take off from the belfry of Saint Michael's Cathedral, he clandestinely climbed to the rooftop of the Dumrukhana (import tax head office) and took off, landing in a heap of snow, and surviving.

 The first ornithopters capable of flight were constructed in France.
 Jobert in 1871 used a rubber band to power a small model bird.
 Alphonse Pénaud, Abel Hureau de Villeneuve, and Victor Tatin also made rubber-powered ornithopters during the 1870s.
 Tatin's ornithopter was perhaps the first to use active torsion of the wings, and apparently it served as the basis for a commercial toy offered by Pichancourt c.
 1889.
 Gustave Trouvé was the first to use internal combustion, and his 1890 model flew a distance of 80 meters in a demonstration for the French Academy of Sciences.
 The wings were flapped by gunpowder charges activating a Bourdon tube.

 From 1884 on, Lawrence Hargrave built scores of ornithopters powered by rubber bands, springs, steam, or compressed air.
 He introduced the use of small flapping wings providing the thrust for a larger fixed wing; this innovation eliminated the need for gear reduction, thereby simplifying the construction.